Pendeen: Geography

-Horsefield also writes of a large natural cave named "Pendeen Vau", the entrance of which is to be found on a cliff.
+Horsefield also writes of a large natural cave named Pendeen Vau, the entrance of which is to be found on a cliff.
 Apparently this cave is vast, going far below and into the sea, but its existence is disputed by many villagers.

-Below Boscaswell is an area known as "The Craft" which is mostly overgrown by gorse, fern and brambles, although many pathways exist.
+Below Boscaswell is an area known as The Craft which is mostly overgrown by gorse, fern and brambles, although many pathways exist.
 Here can be found abandoned mine buildings dating from the 19th century (including wash houses, engine houses and arsenic baths).

 Pendeen boasts three beaches although some are more accessible than others.
 The largest of them, and the only one accessible at all states of the tide, was for many years the home of a wrecked ship the Alacrity until the army was called in to clear the wreck as it was presenting a danger to swimmers.

-Below Pendeen Lighthouse can be found the wreck of "The Liberty", although most of it has now been eroded away but the sea parts of the wreck are still visible at low tide on what locals call 'Liberty Rock' which is a favourite fishing spot.
+Below Pendeen Lighthouse can be found the wreck of The Liberty, although most of it has now been eroded away but the sea parts of the wreck are still visible at low tide on what locals call 'Liberty Rock' which is a favourite fishing spot.

 Pendeen Primary School was one of the schools studied in the 1950s by Iona and Peter Opie.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in the Jubilee field in Pendeen.